 Pick Up a Birthday Badge (or 1st Timers Badge)

 If it is your birthday, pick up your birthday badge to celebrate.
 Nothing makes you feel more special on your birthday than being told Happy Birthday at every turn by employees and guests at the park!
-When you enter the gates, look to your right for the Guest Relations building where birthday and first timers badges are handed out.
+When you go through the park entrance, look to your right for the Guest Relations building where birthday and first timers badges are handed out.
 We did not receive any discounts or freebies with our badges, but they were still fun to have.

 Do the Studio Tour